gpii-ops/gpii-infra/README.md

 ### Configure SSH

 1. Get a copy of `id_rsa.gpii-ci` from `~deploy/.ssh` on `i40`.
-Put it at `~/.ssh/id_rsa.gpii-ci`.
+Put it at `~/.ssh/id_rsa.gpii-ci`, `chown` it to yourself, and `chmod 600` it.
+   * The destination path is hardcoded into `.kitchen.yml` and the code responsible for provisioning instances.
    * Alternately, if all you want is to test your own personal dev cluster, you can generate your own key and call it `~/.ssh/id_rsa.gpii-ci`.
 Remember that your "fake" key won't let you log into shared environments like `stg`, or allow other developers to ssh to your cluster's nodes.
-   * The destination path is hardcoded into `.kitchen.yml` and the code responsible for provisioning instances.
    * The configuration process could create user accounts (there is already ansible code in the `ops` repo to do this) but for now we'll use this shared key.
 1. For ad-hoc debugging and ansible: `ssh-add ~/.ssh/id_rsa.gpii-ci`

 ### Provision an environment

-1. The first time this is run in a given AWS account, you will need to initialize an S3 bucket for remote state for kops:
+1. The first time this is run in a given AWS billing account, you will need to initialize an S3 bucket for remote state for kops:
+   * Billing account means "the Raising the Floor account", not "the TylerRoscoe 'account' (really an IAM User)".
+Skip this step if you are an RtF employee.
    * `aws s3api create-bucket --bucket gpii-kubernetes-state --region us-east-2 --create-bucket-configuration LocationConstraint=us-east-2`
    * `aws s3api put-bucket-versioning --bucket gpii-kubernetes-state --versioning-configuration Status=Enabled --region us-east-2`
 1. Clone this repo.